Ludic fallacy: Example: Suspicious coin

 The ludic fallacy here is to assume that in real life the rules from the purely hypothetical model (where Dr. John is correct) apply.
-A reasonable person, for example, would not bet on black on a roulette table that has come up red 99 times in a row (especially as the reward for a correct guess is so low when compared with the probable odds that the game is fixed).
+A reasonable person, for example, would not bet on red on a roulette table that has come up black 26 times in a row (especially as the reward for a correct guess is so low when compared with the probable odds that the game is fixed).